-The majority of on-street parking in Frankston City is free, except on the foreshore.
-Time limits and permits apply in some locations and are signed accordingly.
+Most on-street parking in Frankston City is free, except on the foreshore.
+When parking, please follow any time limits and conditions shown on displayed signage.

-Free off-street commuter parking is available adjacent to the Frankston, Kananook and Seaford railways stations.
+Free off-street commuter parking is available next to the following train stations:

 Car Parking at Frankston Arts Centre